dylanpieper/shinysurveyjs/README.md

 The JSON defines every survey element, including a title, description, logo, and page layout as well as progress indicators, question types, validation rules, logic flows, visibility controls, and text piping.
 The library's strength lies in its backend-agnostic approach, supporting integration with any server technology.

 In R & Shiny applications, developers can parse the JSON either as a raw text string or by converting a list to JSON format, which then gets passed to the front-end.
-LLMs are great tool for converting a JSON object to a list.
+LLMs are great for converting a JSON object to a list.

 ## Basic Features

 -   Store data in a PostgreSQL database, including timing metadata (duration to load, duration to complete, duration to save, date created, and date updated) and tracking metadata (Shiny session ID and IP address)

--   All of the database tables that the app writes to are automatically created if they don't already exist.
+-   All of the database tables that the app writes to are automatically created if they don't already exist

 -   Automatically save survey progress as cookies and resume later